inkognitro/oas-tszod-gen/README.md

 The same principles that apply to dots `.` also apply to slashes `/`.

+## Out of scope
+Linting is out of scope of this package.
+The generator is responsible to generate valid TypeScript definitions.
+That's what it does.
+Your code setup should be responsible for linting your code, so it might make sense for you to run `eslint --fix ./my-output-folder` right after the `generateOas3ToTs` function was executed, e.g. with a script in your `package.json`.

 # Usage of generated code
 After generating endpoint caller functions out of your OAS3 specification into your codebase, you should also be able to understand how to apply the generated code.